Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Conditioning recovery location on theft location

 \subsection{Results}

-For recovery locations, we implement conditional density specification with constant and spatially varying covariance kernels for both datasets.
+For recovery locations, we implement conditional density specification with constant and with spatially varying covariance kernels for both datasets.
 For the constant covariance kernel parameters, we assume $\sigma_{1}^2, \sigma_{2}^2\sim \mathcal{IG}(2,0.1)$ and $\rho \in \mathcal{U}[-1,1]$.
-The first 10,000 samples are discarded and the subsequent 10,000 samples are retained as posterior samples.
+The first 10,000 samples are discarded as burn-in and the subsequent 10,000 samples are retained as posterior samples.
 For the spatially varying covariance kernel parameter, we assume $\sigma^2\sim \mathcal{IG}(2,0.1)$.
 For this model, three fixed $\phi^{*}$ values are considered: (i) $\phi^{*}=30$, (ii) $\phi^{*}=10$ and (iii) $\phi^{*}=1$.
-The first 20,000 samples are discarded and the subsequent 20,000 samples are retained as posterior samples.
+Here, the first 20,000 samples are discarded as burn-in and the subsequent 20,000 samples are retained as posterior samples.

-Computation for the Neza dataset is manageable.
-However, the number of theft locations in Belo Horizonte is a bit large (in terms of matrix inversion and determinant calculation) to sample the Gaussian processes at all $\bm{s}_{T}$.
-So, the study region is approximated by using 305 disjoint regular grid cells. $\Sigma(\bm{s}_{T})$ is evaluated at the nearest grid centroid.
+In working with Gaussian processes, MCMC model fitting requires, at each iteration, conditional density computation for every location.
+In turn, this requires repeated inversion of covariance matrices of order $n \times n$ where $n$ is the number of locations.
+For the Neza dataset, the number of points is relatively small so that such inversion is manageable.
+However, the number of theft locations in Belo Horizonte is much larger making MCMC model fitting very computationally demanding.
+So, in this case, the study region is approximated by using 305 disjoint regular grid cells. $\Sigma(\bm{s}_{T})$ is evaluated at the nearest grid centroid.
 For sampling the Gaussian processes $\psi_{x}(\bm{s})$ and $\psi_{y}(\bm{s})$, elliptical slice sampling is implemented.
-The estimation results are given in Table \ref{tab:RealCond}.
+The estimation results are shown in Table \ref{tab:RealCond}.
 The spatially varying covariance model fits better than the constant covariance kernel model with respect to the loglikelihood, preferring the larger values of $\phi^{*}$ (weaker spatial dependence in the $\Sigma(\cdot)$'s) for the Neza, less so for Belo Horizonte.